EpicOrange/riichi_advanced/documentation/documentation_json.md

 In addition, a couple selectors allow you to select _multiple_ targets.
 For example, selecting `["hand_any", "last discard"]` and matching on pairs will check if any individual hand tile matches the last discard, and will not match a pair that exists purely in hand.
 Note that using two or more of these leads to the cartesian product of the targets, which can be expensive to match against.

+- `"hand_any"`: selects each tile in hand individually.
+Does not include the draw.
 - `"aside_unique"`: selects each player's aside tile individually.
 - `"all_last_discards"`: selects the last discard for each player.
 - `"any_discard"`: selects each of the current player's discarded tiles individually (includes called discards).
-- `"others_discards"`: selects each player's discarded tile individually (includes called discards), excluding the current player's pond.
+- `"others_discards"`: selects each player's discarded tile individually (includes called discards), excluding the current player's pond. <<TODO: check whether this exists>>
 - `"any_visible_tile"`: selects each tile visible to the current player individually.
-- `"hand_any"`: selects each tile in hand individually.
-Does not include the draw.
 - `"hand_draw_nonjoker_any"`: selects each tile in hand and draw individually, excluding jokers.
 - `"self_joker_meld_tiles"`: selects one nonjoker tile from own exposed calls containing a joker.
 (Used in malaysian mahjong)
 - `"anyone_joker_meld_tiles"`: selects one nonjoker tile from each exposed call containing a joker.
 (Used in american mahjong)

+## Scoring methods (new)

+There now exists a more customizable way to do scoring.
+The old scoring system still works, though, and the documentation for that comes [right after this section](#scoring-methods-old).

+<<TODO: Write this section for JSON.>>

-## Scoring methods
+## Scoring methods (old)

 Scoring refers to the exchange of points after a win or a draw.
 To enable scoring, the `"score_calculation"` key must exist and must contain an array under a `"yaku_lists"` key: